raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

 [hh]: https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel

-When we [last][hhr] looked at Hilbert's Hotel, we demonstrated some properties of countably infinite sets by building JavaScript [generators][g] for them.
+When we [last][hhr] looked at Hilbert's Hotel, we demonstrated some properties of [countably infinite][ci] sets by building JavaScript [generators][g] for them.
 The principle was that if you can write a generator for all of the elements of an infinite set, and if you can show that every element of the set must be generated within a finite number of calls to the generator, then you have found a way to put the infinite set into a 1-to-1 correspondance with the [positive natural numbers][natural] (1, 2, ...∞), and thus proved that they have the same cardinality, i.e. they have the same size.

 [hhr]: http://raganwald.com/2015/04/24/hilberts-school.html
 [g]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator